-* GOT-IT does not provide information on any job postings or job availability.
+*If you are viewing a trainee title, please note this number reflects the number of positions established at the journey level.
+Agencies may fill at the trainee level(s) or at the journey level based on employee qualifications.
+GOT-IT does not provide information on any job postings or job availability.
 The number of approximate positions in GOT-IT are the total positions, both filled and vacant.
 This Web site does not indicate whether any of the positions are available to be filled.
 For information on current job postings please go to State Jobs NY and New York State vacancy page.

 A listing of titles that are most commonly used as steps for upward mobility for this title series.
 The salary schedule for this career ladder is also available.

 As a Toll Collector, your interactions with the traveling public are required to be courteous and professional.
 You would collect and register tolls on bridges and highways, determine vehicle classification, total receipts, and handle various emergency situations which could arise.
 You may also be required to perform routine record-keeping and maintenance tasks.

 View the classification standard for this title, on the Classification and Compensation webpage.

 The NYS Title and Salary Plan provides additional information regarding other titles.
 If there is a classification standard available there will be a link under the column labeled STD.
 NO. If no link is available there is no classification standard available at this time for that title.